southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Using `kubectl describe` provides you with a thorough description of the Pod.

-Kubernetes says the status of our `nginx-pod` pod is good.
+Kubernetes reports a good status for our `nginx-pod` Pod.
 Let's look at it from another angle.
-Use the `curl` command to test the NGINX server in your pod.
+Use the `curl` command to test the NGINX server in your Pod.

-Test using `curl`, replace with your pod's IP address:
+Test using `curl`, replace with your Pod's IP address:
 ```bash
 curl http://<POD_IP>
 ```